nasa/Common-Metadata-Repository/search-app/docs/api.md

 ### <a name="retrieving-concepts-by-concept-id-and-revision-id"></a> Retrieve concept with a given concept-id or concept-id & revision-id

 This allows retrieving the metadata for a single concept.
 This is only supported for collections, granules, variables, and services.
-If no format is specified the native format of the metadata will be returned.
+If no format is specified the native format(and the native version if exists) of the metadata will be returned.

 By concept id